Planning a trip to Anguilla? There are two main ways to get here...

 1) Fly to St. Maarten and ferry over to Anguilla,

-From our hometown in Canada, Montreal, we have made the trek to Anguilla both ways.
+From the west coast and east coast of the US and Canada, we have made the trek to Anguilla both ways.

 We love the Anguilla airport.
 Arriving there has its own special Caribbean charm.

-Let me explain.
-Hopefully, you'll find this to be a most useful discovery, too.
+Hopefully, you'll find these two ways to be most useful, too.

 If you live in Paris, getting to Anguilla through air travel is a breeze (on a breeze, actually).
 Why?

 Because St. Martin is a french Caribbean island that lies just a few miles south of Anguilla.
-France flies jumbo jets, loaded with tourists, so you can get some great discount air fares to St. Martin, according to all the ads we've seen in their newspapers.
+France flies jumbo jets, loaded with tourists, so you can get some great discount air fares to St. Martin.

 Those jets are also packed with french wine, foie gras and all kinds of other french goodies, which is why St. Martin is our favorite day trip from Anguilla.